Pop-up forms and non-HubSpot forms | Frequently Asked Questions

-If you have a Marketing Hub Professional or Enterprise account, you can set up a workflow that changes the blog email subscription contact property (or any other contact property that's used as list criteria for your blog subscription list) and enroll contacts who have completed your pop-up form.
+If you have a Marketing Hub Professional or Enterprise account, you can set up a workflow to enroll contacts who have completed your pop-up form and update the blog email subscription contact property (or any other contact property that's used as list criteria for your blog subscription list).

 How do I select the subscription type a contact is consenting to on my pop-up form?

-In the Notice and Consent / legitimate interest (GDPR) section when configuring your form, you can select the subscription type for the pop-up form.
+When configuring your form, you can select the subscription type for the pop-up form in the Notice and Consent / legitimate interest (GDPR) section.

 Non-HubSpot forms FAQ